Just Enough Concern To Step Back From A.H. Belo

 All told, my numbers get to about $154 million: $64 million in pro forma cash plus $45 million each for the digital businesses and the real estate.
 There's some upside there in both digital and real estate, and the company probably could drive some incremental value should it decide to sell DMN.
 Meanwhile, the business should remain cash flow-positive in 2017, HQ capex aside.
 That cash flow should fund most, if not all, of the dividend, currently yielding 5%.

 At $154 million, AHC would be worth $7.10, or about 15% upside from current levels.
-And there's a case to take the 5% yield and simply wait the story out - particularly since downside seems relatively limited by the cash and real estate.
+And there's a case to take the 5% yield and simply wait the story out, particularly since downside seems relatively limited by the cash and real estate.
 But there's just enough concern to bring that case into question.

 The Concerns And The Entry Price

-Down the line of the SOTP argument, there are minor problems that in total could negate much, if not all, of the potential upside.
+Down the line of the SOTP argument, there are minor problems that, in total, could negate much, if not all, of the potential upside.
 A $7.10 target implies about $21 million in excess value at the moment - that can be removed reasonably quickly, however.

 The cash pile is useful - but it may diminish.
 AHC is targeting additional acquisitions in its digital business, and while early returns suggest the company spent wisely on DMV, that's not guaranteed the second time around - particularly as the company looks to stretch a bit to fill what Moise called the "gaps in our marketing services".
 Taxes could limit the actual monetization of the real estate; the company booked a $1.8 million gain on a $4.5 million lot sale in December, and a similar proportion on just the three lots would imply potentially ~$2-3 million in taxes.
 (A D&A shield does help on that front.)
 The digital business might not be worth $45 million.
-And the newspaper business may be headed to a point of no return where it has little or no value even as a trophy asset, and where AHC gets to the point of losing cash while still trying to "turn around" the business or invest in moving it purely online.
+And the newspaper business may be headed to a point of no return where it has little or no value even as a trophy asset and where AHC gets to the point of losing cash while still trying to "turn around" the business or invest in moving it purely online.

 Because of AHC's size, a few million here and a few million there eat up a lot of the potential upside.
 And there's a broader strategic question as well.
 A.H.
 Belo doesn't appear interested in a sale of the newspaper assets, even though it seems like such a move should be inevitable at this point.
 The digital businesses don't have a natural buyer: Gannett (NYSE:GCI), long a rumored acquirer of AHC, has its own similar initiative, as do other multi-paper owners.
 Nor is DMV large enough to make sense as a public company on its own, or to justify a spin-off.